 Our client is a startup owner who came to us in 2017 with the idea to develop a new Business Intelligence System for hotels.
-He needed more than just senior-level experts who are able to choose the right architecture of the new system - he needed a team that could deliver enterprise-level analytical products.
+He needed more than just senior-level experts who are able to choose the right architecture of the new system - he needed a dedicated team that could deliver enterprise-level analytical products.

-> Hotel leadership teams are demanding greater control over their inventory, room rates, and marketing.
+Hotel leadership teams are demanding greater control over their inventory, room rates, and marketing.

 Revenue managers of the small and mid-size hotel chains are struggling to optimize their net RevPAR (revenue per available room) and GOPPAR (gross operating profit per available room) KPIs.